 Liz Tarr is a senior student of Diane Stein.
 I lost contact with Liz, but as I was working on this website, I found a reference to this video on Reiki Energy healing.

 Sadly I dont have the Gaimtv network so I couldnt see more than the trailer, but here it is.

 My Teachers for Japanese Reiki

 I have only taken Reiki 1 and 2 equivalents in Japanese Reiki, though I have learned something similar to the Hiroshi Doi version of Reiju atunements.

 Frank Arjava Petter

 In 1999, Arjava Petter came to the United States and started teaching the Japanese Reiki Techniques he had learned based on his research in Japan.
 He was one of the first to connect with the people still practicing the Japanese traditions of Reiki in Japan.

 It opened a whole new world of possibility with Reiki.
 I learned different ways to think about Reiki and what could be done with it.
 It also encouraged me to learn more about Japan, and the time period when Mikao Usui lived, which later led to my traveling to Japan.

-I also developed a class based on this material, which I have refined and added to based on learning from other teachers.
+My Japanese Reiki Techniques class is based on this material, which I have refined and added to based on learning from other teachers.

-Every year when I return to Kyoto and visit Tadao Yamaguchi, he seems to have some new picture or object, information or story about Reiki.
+Every year when I return to Kyoto and visit Tadao Yamaguchi, he seems to have some new picture, object, information, or story about Reiki.
 This has really broadened my understanding on Reiki.
 Some of this information appears in Dr. Hayashi's Handbook.